 This post originally appeared on the Maryland Poison Center’s blog, eAntidote.

 One of the goals of our eAntidote blog is to introduce you to the real poison experts who answer the phones at the Maryland Poison Center (MPC), as well as our staff members.
 The MPC is located within the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy.
-In addition to being nurses and pharmacists, they are parents, grandparents, artists, athletes, sports fans, and more!
-Read the Q&A below to get to know one of our specialists: Liz Fugate.
+In addition to being nurses and pharmacists, these experts are parents, grandparents, artists, athletes, sports fans, and more!
+Read the Q&A below to get to know our toxicology fellow: Masha Yemets.

-Why did you go into the field of nursing?
+Why did you go into the field of pharmacy?

 How did you end up working at the poison center?

 During pharmacy school we learned about poison centers, but only a very small amount.
 We had to have shadowing hours, and I got to shadow a Certified Specialist in Poison Information (CSPI) at the Arkansas Poison Center.
 It was only for a few hours, but it was just enough to pique my interest.
 Then I took a toxicology elective to learn more about patient care and how poison centers work.
 Luckily, I got a 4th year rotation position at the poison center.
 Afterwards, I was hired as a student pharmacist at the Arkansas Poison Center.
 I wanted to continue my education and expand my knowledge of toxicology, so I applied to the Maryland Poison Center’s toxicology fellowship.

 What do you enjoy most about your work?